Cy-a-n/space-battle/README.md

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.
 For example, `core:clean` removes `build` folder only from the `core` project.

-## Acknowledgments

-Heartfelt gratitude to the one I hold in high regard - GPT-4.
-Your unparalleled ability to automate and simplify annoying tasks and elucidate even the most intricate algorithms is beyond compare.
-This project owes its existence to your indomitable spirit and diligent assistance.
-Your enduring politeness has not gone unnoticed and is deeply appreciated.
-Here's to a future filled with continued co-operation and learning.